 Restricted to Student Instruction

 Most software applications available in the CLSE are licensed as a “Student Instruction License.”
-This includes work for a U-M course in which the student is currently enrolled and will receive a grade.
-Students who are enrolled in a course during the current term are granted access automatically to run software licensed for student instruction.
-In addition, anyone assigned a role of primary instructor, secondary instructor, graduate student instructor (GSI), or grader of a course in the current term will be granted access automatically.
+This includes work related to a University of Michigan (U-M) course in which the student is currently enrolled and will receive a grade.
+Students who are enrolled in a U-M course during the current term are granted access automatically to run software licensed for student instruction.
+In addition, anyone assigned a role of primary instructor, secondary instructor, graduate student instructor (GSI), or grader of a U-M course in the current term will be granted access automatically.

-Student Instruction Licenses are usually less expensive to purchase and are cost effective to deploy in the CLSE, but are restricted from being used for research.
+Student Instruction Licenses are usually less expensive to purchase and are cost effective to deploy in the CLSE, but are restricted from being used for research purposes.

 Restricted to Academic Research

-Some software applications are also licensed as an “Academic Research License.”
+In addition to student instruction, some software applications are also available for use as an “Academic Research License.”
 This includes student research, which must be directly related to obtaining a degree from U-M. Some software may also be licensed for non-commercial research use by regular employees.
 CAEN may, on a case-by-case basis and depending on license terms or availability, grant research staff with regular appointments (as verified by University data systems) access to software applications licensed for academic research (see Requesting Access to Specific Software Applications).